Kelfvin/MDTrans/README.md

 **Convert any English PDF document into Chinese Markdown.**

-MDTrans preserves the document structure from the source PDF, including text, headings, lists, and tables, and translates the content into Simplified Chinese.
+MDTrans supports both digitally generated PDFs and scanned PDFs.
+It preserves the document structure from the source PDF, including text, headings, lists, and tables, and translates the content into Simplified Chinese.
+Because translation is performed with larger LLM context windows, MDTrans usually achieves better document-level consistency and overall translation quality than typical short-context translation tools.
 The final translated Markdown file is written beside the original Markdown with a `.zh.md` suffix.

 ## How It Works

-MDTrans first calls the official `mineru` CLI from an async Python subprocess to convert a PDF into Markdown, then uses LangChain and an OpenAI-compatible chat model to translate the generated Markdown into Simplified Chinese.
+MDTrans first calls the official `mineru` CLI from an async Python subprocess to convert a PDF into Markdown, including scanned-document workflows supported by MinerU, then uses LangChain and an OpenAI-compatible chat model to translate the generated Markdown into Simplified Chinese with larger document context rather than fragmented sentence-by-sentence translation.

 ## Requirements